iffybooks/host-a-website-at-home/README.md

 In this project you'll learn to set up an Ubuntu-based web server on a single-board computer, using Apache HTTP Server to serve your website.
 You'll configure Apache the proper way, letting you host multiple websites on the same machine if you wish.
 Then you'll set up port forwarding on your router to expose your site to the open web.
 Finally, you'll configure Dynamic DNS (DDNS) with a domain or subdomain, so your website will be accessible even when your ISP changes your home IP address.

-The examples in this zine use the **Orange Pi Zero 2W**, an inexpensive single-board computer that uses very little power.
+The examples in this zine use the **Orange Pi Zero 2W (OPZ2W)**, an inexpensive single-board computer that uses very little power.
 You can buy an OPZ2W with 1 GB of RAM for around $20, but you'll need some additional hardware to get up and running.

 We sell complete home web server kits at Iffy Books.
 The kit costs $49 as of May 2024, and includes the following:

-• Orange Pi Zero 2W single-board computer w/1 GB of RAM
+- Orange Pi Zero 2W single-board computer w/1 GB of RAM

-• 32 GB microSD card
+- 32 GB microSD card

-• microSD card reader
+- microSD card reader

-• 2 Amp USB power supply
+- 2 Amp USB power supply

-• USB-C power cable
+- USB-C power cable

-• Mini HDMI to HDMI adapter
+- Mini HDMI to HDMI adapter

-• USB-C to 2x USB-A adapter
+- USB-C to 2x USB-A adapter

-• USB-A to Ethernet adapter
+- USB-A to Ethernet adapter

-• Ethernet cable
+- Ethernet cable

+You'll need the following:

+- A monitor (or TV) with HDMI video input

+- An HDMI cable

+- A keyboard with a USB cable

 # ▶ Choose a domain

-## Option 1: Choose a subdomain for a domain you already own.
+## Option 1: If you have a domain, choose a subdomain

 ❏ If you've already registered a domain and you'd like to create a subdomain for this project, the only thing you need to do at this point is decide what subdomain to use.
 For the examples below we'll use the subdomain **zinegallery.iffybooks.net**.
 We'll update your domain records later in the project.